thebabit/movie1/README.md

     """Queue a record and flush to file when partition size is reached.""" global batch_records, record_count, record_schema

-    # Capture schema from the first record
+    # Detect schema from the first record
     if record_schema is None:
         if isinstance(record, dict):
             record_schema = list(record.keys())